readthelod/readthelod.github.io/reading-clubs.md

 | [2022-11-22](/readingclubs/20221122-is-the-lod-cloud-at-risk-of-becoming-a-museum-for-datasets) | [VLIZ]((https://vliz.be/nl/hoe-vliz-bereiken)) | [Is the LOD cloud at risk of becoming a museum for datasets?
 Looking ahead towards a fully collaborative and sustainable LOD cloud" by Jeremy Debattista et al.](https://www.academia.edu/65356421/Is_the_LOD_cloud_at_risk_of_becoming_a_museum_for_datasets_Looking_ahead_towards_a_fully_collaborative_and_sustainable_LOD_cloud) |

+#### Join our mailing list!
+Sign up to receive the latest updates on polls, meetings, and announcements.
+Subscribe to our newsletter by emailing: news@readthelod.org